Changes are coming to the Safe Sport Area - Please ensure you are aware of your current obligations.

 All of us in the Australian swimming community have a role to play in ensuring that we keep our proud Sport as safe and enjoyable as possible.
 We must proudly stand behind high behavioural standards in our Sport and hold others to these standards too – it is in the best interests of our Members, Participants, the community and our Sport.

 Swimming Australia Limited, its Member Associations and their Clubs are committed to the health, safety and general wellbeing of everyone involved in the Sport of swimming.
-That is why we have developed this Safe Sport Framework.

 An integral part of Swimming Australia’s Safe Sport Commitment is the Swimming Australia Child Protection Commitment Statement.
 It consists of a set of principles and procedural benchmarks in relation to the protection of Children or Young People that Swimming Australia and its Clubs have in place for everyone involved in our Sport.